wireapp/broadcast-app/README.md

 # Broadcast-App PoC
 Message multiple conversations simultaneously.
+This sample Wire App is intended as a Proof of Concept to manage basic DB whitelisting and sending the message in multiple conversations.
+It's not intended to be used in production as is, but rather as a starting point for building more complex Wire Apps.

 ### Prerequisites
 Create a .env file in the project root as specified in [SDK documentation](https://dev.wire.com/quickstart-advanced#initializing-the-sdk)
+You can use the .env.sample file as a starting point and fill in data for the Wire user that will own the App.
-The database environmental variables are specified in postgres.env
+The database environmental variables are already specified in postgres.env

 ### Usage
 1. Start the App